Rivera hits 2 HRs and drives in 4 runs as the playoff-bound Orioles beat the Twins 9-2

 UP NEXT

 The Twins will start RHP Bailey Ober (12-8, 3.94) in Sunday’s season finale.
-The Orioles have not named a starter.
+The Orioles will send RHP Albert Suárez (8-7, 3.74) to the mound for his final tune-up before the postseason.

 AP MLB: https://apnews.com/hub/mlb